12 Amazing Health Benefits & Uses Of Tomato Soup

 9. Male Fertility

-Researcher shows that consuming tomatoes and tomato-based products may boost fertility in men.
-Lycopene in tomato soup can improve sperm motility.
-The antioxidants in tomatoes also help to scavenge free radicals, which can cause infertility in men (14), (15).
+Research shows that a special tomato juice benefit for men is its ability to boost fertility.
+Tomato juice contains lycopene, which can improve sperm motility (14).
+The antioxidants in tomato juice also help to scavenge free radicals, which can cause infertility in men (15).
 So, if you are trying to conceive, add tomato soup to your diet!

 10. Diabetes